-Most small engine manufacturer’s say engine oil should be changed ever 25 to 50 hours of use.
+Most small engine manufacturers say engine oil should be changed every 25 to 50 hours of use.
 The hourly interval depends on the capacity of the engine and how hard it gets used.

-If your engine is new you will want to perform your initial oil change 2 to 10 hours of its first use.
-Consut your engine manufacturer’s recommendation for this first oil change.
+If your engine is new you will want to perform your initial oil change 2 to 10 hours after its first use.
+Consult your engine manufacturer’s recommendation for this first oil change.

 Taking time to change your engine oil regularly will ensure your engine lasts more than a couple of years.
 The price of a quart of oil is a pretty inexpensive insurance policy if you think about all it does to protect the engine and its components.